 | Pros | Cons |

-| Good all-around seat depth for lounging without being extreme | Not the best match for strict ergonomic sitting |
+| Good seat depth for lounging without feeling extreme | Loose cushions and pillows add routine upkeep |

 Details

-- Listed price (as configured): $1,799.00.
+- Test configuration price note: $1,799.00.

-- Type: Stationary sofa; style number 610494.
+- Type: stationary sofa; style number 610494.

 - Scale guidance: Tall scale (5'10" to 6'2").

-- Overall dimensions: 89W x 39D x 37.5H; seat width 72; seat depth 23.5; seat height 21; arm height 26; weight 132 lb.
+- Overall dimensions: 89W x 39D x 37.5H; seat width 72 in.; seat depth 23.5 in.; seat height 21 in.; arm height 26 in.; weight 132 lb.

 - Warranty: Limited Lifetime Warranty.